-This course covers essential distillation concepts likely to be faced by process support, operations, and process design engineering personnel.
+This online course covers essential distillation concepts likely to be faced by process support, operations, and process design engineering personnel.
 Along with a review of vapor liquid equilibrium, this course covers process design, column operation and simulation issues.
 In addition, you will also learn about specification and selection of the appropriate distillation hardware.

 - Fundamentals: Vapor Liquid Equilibrium, Stages and Transfer Units

 - Practice: General Column Design, Tray Column Design, Packed Column Design, Other Devices, and methods for predicting Efficiency

 - Other Topics: Scale Up, Start-up & Troubleshooting, and Enhanced Distillation.

 Who Should Attend: